yichenyang96/GeomCraft_win/README.md

 Please download whole folder to play

+You can also watch the introduction video for fun :)

 Use the right stick to spawn a wheel of the soldiers and their info.

 To spawn the soldiers, use right stick + right bumper or the four face buttons on the corresponding positions.